JamFfm/PHMeasureADS1115/README.md

 # PHMeasureADS1115 add-on for CraftBeerPi 3

-This is Beta Software

 *Craftbeerpi3* sensor for measuring ph values.
 Using the ADS115 A/D via I2C connection

+# How to Install

+1. Load the NEXTIONDisplay addin from the CraftbeerPi3 addin section (not jet available).

+    Workaround:

+    Key in in the command box of Raspi

+    ```python
+    git clone https://github.com/JamFfm/PHMeasureADS1115.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/PHMeasureADS1115
+    ```

+A update is done by the same commands unless it is not in the oficial add on list.

+But first you have to delete the Folder

+    ```python
+    sudo rm -r /home/pi/craftbeerpi3/modules/plugins/PHMeasureADS1115/
+    ```

+3. Reboot at least CBPi3

+# What for?

+The pH has got an influence on the beer taste.
+Please inforn yourself in the literature.
-The mash can be between 4.5pH and 5.8pH.
+Usually the mash will be between 4.5pH and 5.8pH.

 >**The target pH for the mash usually should be between 5.3pH and 5.7pH**

-Therefore we should know the pH of the mash
+Therefore it is important to know the pH of the mash.

 German link to ph in Beer

 - https://www.maischemalzundmehr.de/index.php?inhaltmitte=exp_maischph

 # Advantages

-works much more stable like the MCP3008 IC Module.
+- Works much more stable/precise like the MCP3008 IC Module.
+- I2C connection is very easy to handle.
+- The driver is build in.
+No need to install software modules.
+- This is the supposed ADS on the CBPi Extentionboard 3 (just solder ADS, Levelshifter and connect probe board with screwterminals)

 # The probe and board for this Craftbeerpi 3 addon